Southridge High School (Indiana)

-Southridge High School is a 9 - 12th grade public secondary school, paired with a 6 - 8th grade middle school, one of four schools in the Southwest Dubois County School Corporation in Dubois County, Indiana.
-It is located on the south side of Huntingburg on US 231.
+Southridge High School is a 9 - 12th grade public school in the Southwest Dubois County School Corporation school district in Dubois County, Indiana.
+It is located on the south side of Huntingburg along US Route 231.

+The district (of which Southridge is the sole comprehensive high school) includes Huntingburg and Holland.

 Athletics

-Southridge is a member of the Pocket Athletic Conference and a class 3A member of the IHSAA except for football, where they are 2A.
+Southridge is a member of the Pocket Athletic Conference and a class 3A member of the IHSAA.
 The school colors are red, black and white and the sports teams are called the Raiders.

 The Raiders were the 1998 2A girls' basketball state champions.
 Southridge also won the 2017 2A football state championship and were 2018 2A regional champions, causing them to be moved up into 3A.
 They are also back-to-back state runner-up in 2A baseball, which has also resulted in a move into 3A in that sport.

+In 2021, Southridge won the 2021 3A Baseball State Championship.